-For the year ended September 30, 2006, the CNMI's unreserved fund balance deficit of the General Fund was \$163.6 million, or the equivalent of 84.9% of General Fund revenues.
-This ratio continues to show a deficit that is growing when compared to annual revenues on a yearly basis.
-A significant part of the deficit (\$136.4 million) is related to pension and other employee benefit plan liabilities.
+For the year ended September 30, 2008, the CNMI's unreserved fund balance (deficit) of the General Fund was \$256.3 million, or the equivalent of 131.4% of General Fund revenues.
+A significant part of the deficit (\$215 million) is related to pension and other employee benefit plan liabilities.